 Catherine Tafur is a Peruvian born artist based in New York City.
 Tafur spent her childhood in Peru in a bicultural home with a Japanese mother and Peruvian father before relocating to the US.
 The content of her work is informed by the experience of her youth as a queer, multiracial immigrant in American suburbia.
-Her drawings and paintings explore themes of death, violence, vulnerability and loss of innocence.
+Her drawings and paintings explore themes of political violence, queer sexuality, and marginalized identities.
 Her subjects are political and personal, feminist and confrontational.
 Since studying at the Cooper Union School of Art on a full scholarship, she has had numerous group and solo exhibitions.

 “Translating the sinister underpinnings of our times into a visually powerful body of work, Tafur brings us representations of the human struggle for a normal and dignified existence.
 Surreal and grotesque, her paintings embody both personal experiences and universal yearnings.”

 – Elena Martinique, Widewalls Magazine, 2019

 “Ms. Tafur has skillfully translated the confusion of our voyeuristic era, and the sinister underpinnings of our current global theatre in a concise, albeit disturbing image that speaks to our time… one of the most emotionally intelligent and visually pleasing shows I’ve seen all year.”

 “Political art has the power to comment on global situations and often dig deeper into what lies at the core, reflecting an alternative to what the media feeds its audience.
 Such is the case with artist Catherine Tafur…”

 “News junkies may be intrigued by Catherine Tafur’s interpretations of current events.
 She puts a surreal spin on events that felt, at the time, truly surreal.
 Her paintings also point out the archetypes that help us explain traumatic events to ourselves.”

 – Art & Culture Gallery Notes, Hotel Americano, 2012